Navadeep2000/ML-With-Navadeep/Introduction-to-Machine-Learning.md

 It learns from data and figures out how to handle these calculations on its own.
 This means we can focus on the creative and problem-solving aspects of coding, making our work easier and more efficient.

-In a nutshell, <span style="color:Blue"> *"Machine Learning"* </span> is like having a coding partner that handles the math-heavy tasks, freeing us up to do what we do best: creating and solving problems with code.
+In a nutshell, *"Machine Learning"* is like having a coding partner that handles the math-heavy tasks, freeing us up to do what we do best: creating and solving problems with code.

-### 👇👇👇 <span style="color:red"> Here is the definition you want </span>👇👇👇
+### 👇👇👇 Here is the definition you want👇👇👇

 *Machine Learning (ML)* works by allowing computer systems to learn and make decisions or predictions from data without being explicitly programmed with specific instructions for every possible scenario.